Affiliated Groups | Journals

 Digital Defoe

-Digital Defoe is an open access, peer-reviewed online journal in which scholars and educators of eighteenth-century culture can share their work in multimedia as well as showcase new teaching methods, works in progress, and student voices.
-This cultural studies journal focuses on the works of early eighteenth-century author Daniel Defoe, perhaps most well known as the author of Robinson Crusoe but also an innovator of the novel, prolific poet, political pamphleteer, and even secret agent.
+Digital Defoe: Studies in Defoe & His Contemporaries is an open access, peer-reviewed online journal that began at ISU in 2008.
+Scholars and educators of eighteenth-century culture share new on the period through essays, notes, multimodal webtexts, and reviews.
+This cultural studies journal focuses on the works of early eighteenth-century author Daniel Defoe, perhaps most well known as the author of The Life and Strange Surprizing Adventures of Robinson Crusoe but also an innovator of the novel, prolific poet, political pamphleteer, and even secret agent.
 The journal also welcomes submissions on any author or aspect of late seventeenth- and early eighteenth-century culture.

 Euphemism